Letty/infovis-with-d3js/assignments/01_simple_chart.md

 * your Visualizations has to work without any errors in the developer console
 * choose the right primitives
 * customize your visualization in terms of colors / strokes
-* presentation in the course: explain your process, any interesting insides insight the dataset?
+* presentation in the course: explain your process, any interesting insights inside the dataset?

 ## Dates